listr2/listr2/README.md

 ## General Usage

+### Subtasks

 ### Get User Input
-Input module uses the beautiful [enquirer](https://www.npmjs.com/package/enquirer).
+The input module uses the beautiful [enquirer](https://www.npmjs.com/package/enquirer).

 So with running a `task.prompt` function, you can get access to any [enquirer](https://www.npmjs.com/package/enquirer) default prompts as well as using a custom enquirer prompt.

-To get a input you can assign the task a new prompt in an async function and write the response to the context.
+To get an input you can assign the task a new prompt in an async function and write the response to the context.

-**It is not advisable to run prompts in a concurrent task because multiple prompts will clash and overwrite each others console output and when you do keyboard movements it will apply to the both.**
+**It is not advisable to run prompts in a concurrent task because multiple prompts will clash and overwrite each other's console output and when you do keyboard movements it will apply to them both.**

 Prompts, since their rendering is getting passed as a data output will render multiple times in verbose renderer since verbose renderer is not terminal-updating intended to be used in nonTTY environments.
-It will work any how albeit it might not look great.
+It will work anyhow albeit it might not look great.

 Prompts can either have a title or not but they will always be rendered at the end of the current console while using the default renderer.

 *Please refer to [examples section](examples/get-user-input.example.ts) for more detailed and further examples.*

 #### Create A Prompt
 To access the prompts just utilize the `task.prompt` jumper function.
-First argument takes in one of the default [enquirer](https://www.npmjs.com/package/enquirer) prompts as a string or you can also pass in a custom [enquirer](https://www.npmjs.com/package/enquirer) prompt class as well, while the second argument is the options for the given prompt.
+The first argument takes in one of the default [enquirer](https://www.npmjs.com/package/enquirer) prompts as a string or you can also pass in a custom [enquirer](https://www.npmjs.com/package/enquirer) prompt class as well, while the second argument is the options for the given prompt.

 Prompts always rendered at the bottom of the tasks when using the default renderer with one line return in between it and the tasks.